meg-gutshall/flatiron-curriculum-notes/rails/7-associations-and-rails/active-record-associations-review.md

 ### Collection Convenience

-If you add an existing object to a collection association, ActiveRecord will conveniently take care of setting the foreign key for you:
+If you add an existing object to a collection association, Active Record will conveniently take care of setting the foreign key for you:

 ```ruby
 @author = Author.find_by(name: "Leeroy Jenkins")